datur/iplayer_scraper/README.md

     [X] Refactoring current code into methods
     [X] Finish episode page navigation if more than one page of episodes [X] Loop through alphabet
-    [ ] Save to Json
+    [X] Save to Json
-    [/] Format and clean up file
+    [X] Format and clean up file
-    [ ] finish class implimentation
+    [X] finish class implimentation
-    [ ] file writing
+    [X] file writing
-    [ ] add convienience functions for classes
+    [X] add convienience functions for classes
     [/] add a dict class for building and __repr__ method [ ] add imdbpy supposrt for finding the program id and getting some basic info [ ] Extract series information from the episodes -> all tab (this might be a better way to extract the episodes information.)
-    [ ] search for the item using the rotten tomatoes api to find some reviews and a rating [ ] search the items on the imdb api to get an id that can allow for easier integration with the main system
+    [ ] search for the item using the rotten tomatoes api to find some reviews and a rating [ ] search the items on the imdb api to get an id that can allow for easier integration with the main system [ ] show time remaining on script based on time to complete one alphabet

 # features

     Json Structure